microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 The test will continue on making coffee until it runs out of either water or coffee beans and the `FailoverDriver` halts each `CoffeeMachine` instance at random times until the machine is out of resources, at which point the test is complete.
-The `MockSensors` also randomly choose some error conditions, so instead of the above you may see some errors like:
+The mock sensors also randomly choose some error conditions, so instead of the above you may see some errors like:

 ```xml